IDinsight/ask-a-question/docs/develop/validation.md

     ```shell
     conda create -n "aaq-validate" python=3.10
     ```
-    You can also copy the existing `aaq-core` environment.
+    You can also copy the existing `aaq` environment.
 2. Install requirements.
-This assumes you are in project root `aaq-core`.
+This assumes you are in project root `ask-a-question`.
     ```shell
     conda activate aaq-validate
     pip install -r core_backend/requirements.txt